mcyph/cnn_chinese_hw/README.md

 A convolutional neural network using Keras for recognising Chinese (Simplified/Traditional) and Japanese Kanji licensed under the LGPL 2.1.
-An advantage over many other open-source engines is that strokes can be drawn out-of-order to a point.
+An advantage over many other open-source engines is that strokes can be drawn out-of-order (to an extent).

 It is intended to be used as an input method, and accepts x,y coordinate points of strokes as input parameters.
 This differs from some other